What sort of yoga class can I expect?

 Yoga can be practised in some form by almost anyone.
 The classes at Core at present can accommodate quite a range of abilities but there are some conditions that might prevent you being able to participate as fully in the class as you'd like.
 For example, but not exclusively, high blood pressure that is not well controlled, heart problems, some back conditions, limited mobility.
 It might be that one-to-one sessions would suit you better, or perhaps the yoga for relaxation class would suit.
 If you are in any doubt then please just get in touch for some advice.

 Jennifer Ainslie qualified as a Hatha yoga teacher with CYQ.
+Hatha is a flexible style of yoga that can easily be modified to suit the individual.
 She aims to provide yoga classes that include physical and relaxation elements; a treat for the mind and the body.